Churchyard Rd, Tankerness, Orkney, KW17 2QU.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Mine Howe is a sort of an enigma.
-It is a simple stair underground, 29 step leading down to really small chamber.
+Mine Howe is a sort of enigma, a simple staircase underground, 29 step leading down to tiny chamber.
 There was no archaeological evidence found, which could explain its use or its cultural background, and so far it is not clear what it was built for.
 So the explanations given by the owner are enigmatic too, ancient druids who tried to get in contact with earth or space.
-If you like this more, there is also an old legend about Orkney troll who lived undeground.
+If you like this more, there is also an old legend about Orkney troll who lived underground.

-The facts are simple, it is an underground structure, man made, about 2,800 years old, built by an Upper Stone Age culture.
+The facts are simple, it is an underground structure, man made, about 2,800 years old, built by a Late Stone Age culture.
 There are steps, which make it likely that it was used rather often.
 They lead down a narrow passage, then turn around and lead down another passage.
-The construction was made by piling rocks above each other, without mortar, in such an tricky way that it still exists and is rain proof after almost three millennia.
+The construction was made by piling rocks above each other, without mortar, in such a tricky way that it still exists and is rainproof after almost three millennia.